pricees/pricees.github.com/_posts/2013-06-04-luhn-algorithm-in-ruby.md

 {% include JB/setup %}
 # The Problem #

-I was givena take-home programming problem for an interview process.
+I was given a take-home programming problem for an interview process.
 I was told to use the [Luhn Algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm) to validate credit cards in this problem.
 The algorithm is trivial and yet I wasted more time Googling and Stack Overflowing, than it would have taken me to write the dang thing myself.

 # The Solution #